pu2clr/SI4735/examples/SI47XX_KITS/Lilygo_t_embed/ALL_IN_ONE_T_Embed/README.md

 ### 4. SEEK

+   It is important to know that the direction of the last movement of the encoder will define the direction of the station search (from the current position to lower or higher frequencies).

    4.1.
 Select the menu by pressing twice the encoder push button.
    4.2.
-Rotate the encoder clockwise or counterclockwise to select "Seek Up"  or "Seek Down".
+Rotate the encoder clockwise or counterclockwise to select the "Seek" option.
    4.3.
-Press the encoder push button once on "Seek Up"  or "Seek Down".
+Press the encoder push button once.

 ATTENTION: Try press and release the push button fastly.
 I mean, do not keep the button pressed for a long time.